 Noted critic Roger Ebert’s words “Movies are like a machine that generates empathy” resonate strongly when we watch works like Hansal Mehta’s Aligarh.
 Set in the monumental Indian city Aligarh, the film empathetically visualizes the hypocritical treatment meted to Shrinivas Ramachandra Siras by one of nation’s most renowned universities.

 Professor Siras was suspended from his job for being gay and persecuted (In 2009, the Delhi High Court declared Section 377 of the Indian Penal Code unconstitutional.
 The section that criminalizes homosexuality.
-In 2013, however, Supreme Court of India set aside the 2009 judgement by Delhi High Court) after a local TV channel reporter broke into the professor’s house with a camera and caught him having consensual sex with another man.
+In 2018, however, Supreme Court of India unanimously ruled to decriminalise homosexual sex) after a local TV channel reporter broke into the professor’s house with a camera and caught him having consensual sex with another man.